 The right amount to charge people for your course will depend on the topic, your audience, and your level of expertise.
 While there’s a good chance that the price you set in the beginning will change as you develop your business and you have a better understanding of your target market, there are a few questions you can ask yourself to start off on the right foot:

-• How much money did it cost you to create your course?
+- How much money did it cost you to create your course (considering investments in equipment, editing software, etc.) ?

-• What are the costs of hosting your course on your chosen platform?
+- What are the costs of hosting your course on your chosen platform (be it Teachable, Thinkific, or another solution)?

-• How much are your competitors charging for their courses?
+- How much are competing course creators charging for their courses?

-You’ll also need to figure out what kind of pricing strategy you’d like to use to monetize your courses.
-To help you decide, here are some of the most popular options you’ll find in e-learning.
+When figuring out what kind of pricing strategy you’d like to use to monetize your courses, consider some of the most popular options you’ll find in e-learning.

 While you obviously won’t earn any money directly from your course when you set the price as free, it can be a great way to build brand awareness and demonstrate your expertise.
 You can also use this strategy to generate leads for your other products.
 For example, if you create a more expensive course, you can use your free version to pique people’s interest and make them want to buy the upgraded option in the future.

-If you’re looking to earn revenue from your product, having customers make a single payment that grants them lifetime access to all of your course content is undoubtedly the simplest paid strategy.
+If you’re looking to earn revenue from your product, having learners make a single payment that grants them lifetime access to all of your course material is undoubtedly the simplest paid strategy.
 The shopper knows exactly what to expect from the beginning, and you’ll receive the full payment immediately.

 With a subscription kind of pricing plan, your subscribers will make regular payments, allowing you to receive recurring revenue that you can depend on.
 While monthly or weekly payments are the most popular subscription options, you can of course set whatever schedule makes the most sense for you and your subscribers.